 Some required hospitalization.
 The Edinburgh City Council takes this seriously enough that tours operate under strict permits, and even those are limited to daylight hours.

-On record, a well-known journalist who visited in 2015 described being shoved against a headstone, which, in his word hard enough to leave welts.
-Her doctor found the marks unusual but had no medical explanation.
-The kirkyard sits on ground that saw intense religious violence, and mass graves from that period exist throughout the site.
+On record, a well-known journalist who visited in 2015 described being shoved against a headstone, which, in his words, was hard enough to leave welts.
+Her doctor found the marks unusual but had no medical explanation for them.
+The kirkyard sits on ground that experienced intense religious violence, and mass graves from that period exist throughout the site.
 Walking there feels oppressive in a way that goes beyond the typical cemetery atmosphere.
 The anger soaked into that ground has not dissipated.

 3. Highgate Cemetery, London

 Highgate opened in 1839 as one of the magnificent Victorian garden cemeteries, designed to be beautiful and peaceful.
 By the 1960s, neglect had turned it into something else entirely.
-That is when the “Highgate Vampire” sightings began—a tall figure that multiple witnesses described as inducing paralysis when it looked at them, followed by a choking sensation.
+That is when the “Highgate Vampire” sightings began, a tall form that multiple witnesses described as inducing paralysis when it looked at them, followed by a tightness in the throat.

 Tabloids covered the phenomenon extensively in the 1970s.
 Setting aside the vampire claims, Highgate poses real physical danger.
 The cemetery fell into serious disrepair.
 Vaults have collapsed.
 The overgrowth is severe enough that you can easily get lost, and at night, the place is pitch black.
 A 2006 restoration project unearthed evidence of grave desecration, which seemed to trigger a new round of reported apparitions.

-Karl Marx is buried there, which draws visitors, but the cemetery’s Victorian architecture has decayed in ways that make exploration genuinely risky.
-Authorities enforce closing times strictly now, partly because of liability concerns after several injuries from falling masonry.
+Karl Marx is buried there, which draws visitors, but the cemetery’s Victorian architecture has decayed in ways that render exploration genuinely risky.
+Authorities enforce closing times strictly now, partly due to liability concerns following several injuries from falling masonry.
+That makes the danger here just as practical as it is atmospheric.

 4. Bachelor’s Grove Cemetery, Chicago